-Petitions may be presented to the community board.
 Petitions must contain at least 20 signatures and consist of fewer than 150 words (not including signatories).
 They must be received by the chief executive at least 5 working days before the date of the meeting at which they will be presented.

-Petitions must not be disrespectful, use offensive language or include malicious statements (see standing order 19.9 qualified privilege).
+Petitions must not be disrespectful, use offensive language or include malicious statements (see standing order 19.9 on qualified privilege).
 They may be written in English or te reo Māori.
-Petitioners planning to make a petition in te reo Māori or sign language should advise the relevant Chairperson at least two working days before the meeting to enable the petition be translated and reprinted, if necessary.
+Petitioners planning to present their petition in te reo or sign language should advise the chief executive in time to allow translation services to be arranged.

-16.2 Petition presented by petitioner
+17.2 Petition presented by petitioner

-A petitioner, who presents a petition to the community board, may speak for 5 minutes (excluding questions) about the petition, unless the meeting resolves otherwise.
+A petitioner who presents a petition to the local authority or any of its committees and subcommittees, local boards or community boards, may speak for 5 minutes (excluding questions) about the petition, unless the meeting resolves otherwise.
 The Chairperson must terminate the presentation of the petition if he or she believes the petitioner is being disrespectful, offensive or making malicious statements.

-Where a petition is presented as part of a deputation or public forum, the speaking time limits relating to deputations or public forums shall apply.
+Where a petition is presented as part of a deputation or public forum the speaking time limits relating to deputations or public forums shall apply.
 The petition must be received by the chief executive at least 5 working days before the date of the meeting concerned.

-16.3 Petition presented by member
+17.3 Petition presented by member

 Members may present petitions on behalf of petitioners.
-In doing so, members must confine themselves to reading:
+In doing so, members must confine themselves to presenting:

-- (a) the petition:
+- (a) The petition;

-- (b) the petitioners' statement; and
+- (b) The petitioners' statement; and

-- (c) the number of signatures.
+- (c) The number of signatures.

-17. Exclusion of public
+18. Exclusion of public

-17.1 Motions and resolutions to exclude the public
+18.1 Motions and resolutions to exclude the public

-Members taking part in a meeting may resolve to exclude the public from that meeting.
+Members of a meeting may resolve to exclude the public from a meeting.
 The grounds for exclusion are those specified in section 48 of LGOIMA (see Appendix 1).

-Every motion to exclude the public must be put while the meeting is open to the public, and copies of the motion must be made available to any member of the public who is present.
+Every motion to exclude the public must be put while the meeting is open to the public, and copies of the motion must be available to any member of the public who is present.

 If the motion is passed the resolution to exclude the public must be in the form set out in schedule 2A of LGOIMA (see Appendix 2).
 The resolution must state:

-- (a) the general subject of each matter to be excluded; - (b) the reason for passing the resolution in relation to that matter; and - (c) the grounds on which the resolution is based.
+- (a) The general subject of each matter to be excluded; - (b) The reason for passing the resolution in relation to that matter; and - (c) The grounds on which the resolution is based.